 In June 1472, she married Thomas, Lord Stanley, who was prominent at court.
 Once she had proven herself loyal, she could one day use that influence to return her son to favour.
 Margaret gradually came into favour as she attended on King Edward IV’s Queen, Elizabeth Woodville.
 She was well on her way to securing her son’s return to England when King Edward IV died suddenly on 9 April 1483.

-His son and heir, now King Edward V was just 12 years old, and he was intercepted on his way back to London by the Duke of Gloucester (Richard, King Edward IV’s brother) and the Duke of Buckingham.
+His son and heir, now King Edward V, was just 12 years old, and he was intercepted on his way back to London by the Duke of Gloucester (Richard, King Edward IV’s brother) and the Duke of Buckingham.
 Elizabeth Woodville felt threatened enough to gather up her daughters and the Duke of York to seek the sanctuary of Westminster Abbey.
 The Duke of Gloucester later demanded that she hand over the Duke of York and so she did.
 Elizabeth Woodville’s and King Edward IV’s marriage was declared null and void, because of a (possible) pre-contract between Edward and Eleonor Butler.
 King Edward V and his siblings were now considered illegitimate, and The Duke of Gloucester was proclaimed King Richard III.
 Margaret and her husband attended the new King’s coronation, and Margaret carried the new Queen’s train.

-What happened next remains one the greatest mysteries in history.
+What happened next remains one of the greatest mysteries in history.
 The boy King and his brother disappeared from the Tower, presumably murdered.
 We do not know who was responsible for this.

 Margaret made contact with Elizabeth Woodville, still lodged in Westminster, to discuss the possibility of marriage between Elizabeth of York, the eldest daughter of Elizabeth Woodville and Edward IV and Henry Tudor, if he managed to overthrow Richard III.
 A conspiracy in 1483 failed, and Margaret found herself attained for high treason.
 Her death sentence was commuted to life imprisonment, and she was kept under house arrest.

 Her life changed again in August 1485.
-Henry invaded with an amassed army of around 5,000 men and defeated King Richard II at the Battle of Bosworth Field.
+Henry invaded with an amassed army of around 5,000 men and defeated King Richard III at the Battle of Bosworth Field.
 Henry Tudor was now King Henry VII, and Margaret was My Lady, The King’s Mother.
 She would, at last, see her son again, after 14 years apart.
 Although she was not a Queen in her own right, she would not take a backseat during her son’s reign.
 She took a vow of chastity, and an act was passed declaring her a “sole person”, giving her autonomy to act as a widow, despite the fact that her husband was still alive.
 She was often at court during her son’s reign.

-She would gain a reputation as a difficult mother-in-law to Elizabeth of York and she certainly overshadowed Elizabeth.
-Elizabeth and Henry married on 18 January 1486 and she gave birth to their first child, Prince Arthur, in September 1486.
+She would gain a reputation as a difficult mother-in-law to Elizabeth of York, and she certainly overshadowed Elizabeth.
+Elizabeth and Henry married on 18 January 1486, and she gave birth to their first child, Prince Arthur, in September 1486.
 Margaret was present for the birth and also for the birth of her second grandchild, Princess Margaret in November 1489.
 Elizabeth would go on to bear eight children, though only three survived to adulthood.
 There were now three Queens at court.
-Margaret was essentially a Queen Dowager, Elizabeth Woodville was the actual Queen Dowager and Elizabeth of York was the Queen consort.
+Margaret was essentially a Queen Dowager, Elizabeth Woodville was the actual Queen Dowager, and Elizabeth of York was the Queen consort.
 There was bound to be friction.
 Elizabeth Woodville was eventually forced to retire to Bermondsey Abbey, where she died in 1492.
 Margaret’s relationship with Elizabeth of York was a complicated one.
 They were often thrown together and perhaps Henry feared that elevating Elizabeth too much would make it appear as though he only held the crown through marriage.

 Margaret often wore the same clothes as Elizabeth, some gifted by Henry and she signed her name Margaret R, which could stand for either Regina (Queen) or Richmond.
 Margaret was clearly the dominant party, but they also worked together if they shared interests.
 Elizabeth of York tragically died in childbirth on 11 February 1503.
 Margaret herself was widowed again in 1504, although they had been living separately for a while, it must still have been a personal loss.

 Margaret survived her only son; King Henry VII died on 21 April 1509.
-Margaret was devastated at his death, and she threw herself into organising his funeral.
+Margaret was devastated by his death, and she threw herself into organising his funeral.
 Margaret herself was also in ill-health, and in the weeks following his death, her health rapidly deteriorated.
 She lived to see her grandson’s coronation on 23 June 1509 and began to prepare for death.
 She died just six days later on 29 June 1509.
 1